 I recently ran a live demo where an AI agent fixed a dark mode CSS issue.
 For most people, that's the end of the demo.
 The code works, move on.
 But here is the thing - the code is just one part of the equation.
 What happened next is where the real value lies.
 Because the system was instructed to take ownership, it immediately went and added the update to the changelog.
 It didn't stop there.
 It identified the appropriate feature flows and updated the documentation to reflect the new UI state.

 This is the fundamental difference between a passive tool and an active, agentic partner.
 When you limit AI to simple code generation, you are ignoring the biggest headache in software development - consistency.
 We all know the pain of documentation rot.
 Code changes, but the docs stay the same, and suddenly your knowledge base is a liability.
-By integrating AI into the full lifecycle, you ensure that every change propagates through the entire system.
+By integrating AI into the full lifecycle — a pattern we apply in our software development automation practice — you ensure that every change propagates through the entire system.

 The AI understands the context of the project, not just the syntax of the function.
 It is not replacing the engineer; it is amplifying them by handling the administrative drudgery that usually kills velocity.
 You need to flip the script.
 Stop asking 'how can AI write this function?' and start asking 'how can AI maintain this product?'